Gummy Vitamins Are More Effective Than You’d Think — Here’s Why

 As with many other facets of life, you get what you pay for when it comes to gummies.
-The brands we’ve mentioned tend to range in price from $15-30 a bottle, which is at a distinctly different level than the five buck versions.
+The brands we’ve mentioned tend to range in price from $15 to $30 a bottle, which is at a distinctly different level than the five-buck versions.

 “You should go for gummies that are low in added sugar and are made from high-quality ingredients,” says Victoria Glass, M.D.
 “Also, most gummy vitamins are made from gelatin, which is an animal product, so gummies made from pectin are a good option if you are a vegan.”

 When shopping for gummy vitamins, look specifically at the number of active ingredients.
 While it will likely be lower than pill supplements due to increased bioavailability, it should be only a small percentage in comparison.

 Boyer recommends going sugar-free if possible.
 “Too much sugar consumption may lead to a rise in blood sugar, and may also result in cavity problems,” he says.
 “It’s ok if the gummy has a lower quantity of the active ingredients than a pill because gummies have a greater bioavailability than tablets with higher vitamin concentration.”